 For 18 years she was a contributing columnist and news writer for the New York Times where she covered personal finance, the women's movement and real estate investment issues, among other topics (search NY Times website "by Andree Brooks" and/or Andrée Aelion Brooks).
 Later, she wrote occasional guest essays on life as an older American for the Encore section of the Wall Street Journal.
 She was also a regular contributor to Hadassah Magazine, among other publications, winning First Place in 2012 in the magazine division of the annual awards of the American Jewish Press Association.
 In September, 2014, she was appointed to the advisory board of the Connecticut Jewish Ledger.

-Brooks is an Associate Fellow at Yale University and the founder and first president of the Women’s Campaign School at Yale (wcsyale.org).
+Brooks is an Associate Fellow at Yale University and the founder and first president of the Women’s Campaign School at Yale (tcsyale.org).
 The purpose of the non-partisan, non-agenda based School is to train more women worldwide in the skills needed to win elective office.
 In November 2013, in recognition of this work, she was honored by the Connecticut Women's Hall of Fame.

 In recent years, she has been concentrating primarily, although not exclusively, on unusual aspects of Jewish history, writing and lecturing widely around the country on a number of these topics (see left panel).
 She recently completed a private commission, writing contextual history for a noted American Jewish family to accompany the genealogical research that was done on the family.
 The family was from Poland and Romania.